Supervised Parenting Time in Arizona

 Father next argues the superior court erred by holding a settlement conference instead of a scheduled evidentiary hearing in December 2014.
 Rule 67 of the Arizona Rules of Family Law Procedure allows a judge to conduct a settlement conference when the parties agree.
 Here, the record indicates the parties agreed to a settlement conference.

 Mr. Love argues the superior court should not have allowed Dr. Cady to testify.
-He asserts that Dr. Cady was not qualified to testify as an expert pursuant to Arizona Rule of Evidence 702.
+He asserts that Dr. Cady was not qualified to testify as an expert according to Arizona Rule of Evidence 702.
 A court has broad discretion in determining whether a witness is qualified to testify as an expert.

 Mrs. Roses’ Testimony

 Mr. Love last argues the superior court should not have allowed Mrs. Roses to testify.
-He claims that this was error since the Court had a relationship with the witness.
+He claims that this was an error since the Court had a relationship with the witness.
 At trial, Mrs. Love called Mrs. Roses, a realtor who attempted a short sale of Mr. Love’s home.
 Before she testified, the judge stated: “I will note for the record that I have already disclosed [to] the parties my familiarity” with Ms. Roses.
 Mr. Love did not object to Mrs. Roses’ testimony.
 Failure to object to her testimony waives the matter on appeal.